Chomama/war-java/README.md

 # WAR

-This project runs the card game war and is written with Java, Spring, and connects to a MySql database deployed on AWS.
+This project runs the card game War (based on the rules described [here](https://bicyclecards.com/how-to-play/war/)) and is written with Java, Spring, and connects to a MySql database deployed on AWS.

 Thymeleaf is leveraged for a simple template based UI.

 The homepage runs on the root url (localhost:8080).

 ## Run with Docker